 - To facilitate environmental cleanup of rodent-infested areas where cases have occurred

-One case of hantavirus pulmonary syndrome (HPS) was reported in 2016 and another case was reported in 2017.
-Since 1997, six cases of HPS have been reported in King County; four cases occurred in adult males and two in adult females.
-Two cases were most likely exposed in Eastern or Central Washington, one in Idaho, and three in King County.
+One case of hantavirus pulmonary syndrome (HPS) was reported in 2016 and another two cases have been reported in 2017.
+Since 1997, seven cases of HPS have been reported in King County; four cases occurred in adult males and three in adult females.
+Two cases were most likely exposed in Eastern or Central Washington, one in Idaho, and four in King County.
 The last fatal case occurred in 2017.
-Read more about the two most recent cases.

 Each year in Washington state between one and five hantavirus cases are reported, usually from the eastern parts of the state.